06 · deep tech · technical

 • Recency boost prevents the system from being trapped by old foundational notes

-Caches: what's inside cache-<domain>.db
+Caches: what's inside each domain's cache file

 TablePurpose